facebookarchive/duckling_old/README.md

 - *the day before labor day 2020*
 - *June 10-11* (interval)

-Picsou is:
+Duckling is:

 - **Agnostic**: it makes no assumption on the kind of data you want to extract, or the language.
 You can train it with a combination of examples and rules for any task that takes a string as input and produces a map as output.
 - **Probabilistic**: in the real world, a given input string may produce dozens of potential results.
-Picsou assigns a probability on each result.
+Duckling assigns a probability on each result.
 It decides which results are more probable by using the corpus of examples given in the configuration.
 Owing to that (and unlike, say, regular expressions or formal grammars), rules can afford to be extremely loose.
 It makes them much easier to write, and much more robust to user input in the wild.
-- **Extensible**: we tried our best to make Picsou easy to extend.
+- **Extensible**: we tried our best to make Duckling easy to extend.
 It leverages the power of Clojure's "code is data" philosophy.

-If you know NLP, Picsou is “almost” a [Probabilistic Context Free Grammar](http://en.wikipedia.org/wiki/Stochastic_context-free_grammar).
+If you know NLP, Duckling is “almost” a [Probabilistic Context Free Grammar](http://en.wikipedia.org/wiki/Stochastic_context-free_grammar).
 But not exactly!
 It tries to be more flexible and easier to configure than a formal PCFG.
 It also tries to learn better from examples.

 These are good alternatives if you only have to deal with English, and your text input is somewhat less noisy: